Marchand does it again in OT as Bruins beat Blue Jackets 2-1

 Boston had a handful of good chances in a scoreless second.
 The best came when Marchand had the puck all alone just outside the crease midway into the period, paused and waited for Korpisalo to drop before shooting it over the net.

 NOTES: Columbus' top goaltender Sergei Bobrovsky not only had the night off, he wasn't in uniform and watched from the press box. ...
 Linesman Brian Murphy worked his 2,000 game and was honored with a pregame ceremony, receiving team-signed jerseys from both clubs. ...
 Bruins F Jake DeBrusk was back after missing the previous five games with a lower-body injury. ...
 Boston TV personality Jayme Parker did the PA as part of NHL and NHLPA's Hockey is for Everyone initiative. ...
-The game was the nightcap of an NBA/NHL doubleheader.
-The Celtics beat the Atlanta Hawks in the afternoon. ...
 The clubs meet again April 2 in Columbus.

 IRISH HERITAGE NIGHT